Inpatient vs Outpatient Drug Rehab

 1. Autonomy and Restrictions:

 • Ethical Dilemma: Inpatient therapy involves significant restrictions on personal freedoms.
-Patients are often required to follow a strict schedule and adhere to facility rules, which raises the question of how much autonomy can ethically be restricted.
+Patients are often required to follow a strict schedule and adhere to facility rules, raising the question of how much autonomy can be ethically restricted.
 While a structured environment can be therapeutic, the question remains: when does it go too far in limiting individual freedom?

 2. Isolation from Support Networks: